mauricekraus/three-loaders/README.md

 - This Repository wraps the original [three.js] loaders to use it in modern javascript applications
 - Until now it only wraps the gltf loader and the draco loader with no additional needed draco files
 - It is important to make the files available in the draco folder.
-- To use the Draco loader, please serve the files on the endpoint `/draco`.

 ## Installation